C2SP/CCTV/ML-KEM/README.md

 https://c2sp.org/CCTV/ML-KEM

-This is a set of detailed test vectors for ML-KEM, as specified in FIPS 203 (DRAFT).
+The files in this directory are a set of detailed test vectors for ML-KEM, as specified in FIPS 203 (DRAFT).

 Like the [official intermediate values](https://csrc.nist.gov/csrc/media/Projects/post-quantum-cryptography/documents/example-files/PQC%20Intermediate%20Values.zip) from October 2023, these vectors implement the following two changes: